breatheco-de/content/src/content/lesson/intro-to-prework.md

 ---
 title: "Intro to Pre-Work"
 subtitle: "We know what we are doing, you should know too.
 Learn the process we have polished to make you learn 2 years of content in just a few weeks."
 cover: "https://ucarecdn.com/4cc6fa0b-2530-4052-aa7e-8dac03788ac3/"
 textColor: "white"
 date: "2017-10-22"
 tags: ["prework"]
+status: "draft"

 ---

 ## About Coding